Heading Back Out for Another Sailing Sabbatical

 As I have written before, my father got very sick with Diffuse Lewey Body before he and my mom ever had a chance to travel after raising seven kids and giving all of them a chance to go to college.
 That’s me on the left above and my dad on the right (after he had already entered the throes of that nasty neurodegenerative disease).
 We are at the Vatican getting ready to see Pope John Paul.
 That was one of his final wishes, as he was a devout Spanish Catholic.

 I grew up a firmly middle-class kid, so whatever was going to happen in my life needed to be up to me to make happen.
 Those two experiences, plus being a physician and caring for sick people, taught me that you never know what’s around the corner in your health journey.
 You can try everything you want and control what you can, and that certainly improves your odds of staying active and healthy as you age, but it’s best to get out and live a little while you’re still able.
-So, I cooked up this epic European journey many years ago during the pandemic to push myself to get out there before I officially retired.
+So, I cooked up this epic European journey many years ago during the pandemic to push myself to get out there, as I tend to be a bit of a workaholic.

 Our Upcoming Journey